What does the curriculum look like for children with special educational needs and disabilities?

 Annually, we encourage all students to strive to be elected to be a student council representative and join the tutor council where they will be able to relay their views and positively impact on change.
 If your child has an Educational Needs or an Education Health Care plan, we encourage all students to share their views and reflective successes and personal areas of improvement at the annual review meetings/EHCP review meetings.

 What is meant by Special Educational Needs (SEN)?

 A child or young person has special educational needs if they have a learning difficulty or disability which requires special educational provision to be made.
 This could be to do with behaviour or ability to play with other children, academic progress, ability to understand, ability to concentrate or perhaps their physical ability is affected in a way that makes it difficult for them to learn.

-The SEND pathway we follow at Fareham Academy can be seen in the 3 Tier system below:
+The SEND pathway we follow at Fareham Academy can be seen in the Four Wave System below (click to enlarge):

 Below is a link to the Local Offer and the services that Hampshire provides to support Special Educational Needs and/or disabilities.

 SEN Support is the system by which schools should assess the needs of children, and then provide appropriate support.